Homepage

 Attorney General

-Trump claims that DeSantis "is begging" for a position in his administration, according to Axios
+Trump claims that DeSantis is "begging" for a position in his administration, according to Axios

-Cuban regime accuses six people of terrorism for alleged armed infiltration in Villa Clara
+The Cuban regime accuses six people of terrorism for alleged armed infiltration in Villa Clara

-"Don't mess with my Visa": Gerardo Hernández joins the defamation campaign against El4tico, and Cubans are tearing him apart
+"Don't mess with my Visa": Gerardo Hernández joins the defamation campaign against El4tico, and Cubans are eating it up

 The regime's pieces are moving: Changes in the Supreme Court and resignations shake power in Cuba

-Trial of Alejandro Gil begins amid secrecy and heavy surveillance in Havana
+The trial of Alejandro Gil begins amid secrecy and heavy surveillance in Havana

 María Victoria Gil claims that her brother Alejandro denies all the charges against him